What Is an Unsecured Credit Card?

 The more money you spend on traveling, the more frequent flier miles you get.
 The number of miles needed to secure rewards varies depending on the card.
 But the points and miles earned will typically enable you to reduce the cost of travel and add a few additional benefits, such as access to the airport lounge.

 Most credit card issuers won’t allow you to transfer miles between programs but will allow you to convert them.
-So, rather than focusing solely on what unsecured credit card is the easiest to get, make sure you review the selection of perks that are being offered.
+So, rather than focusing solely on the easiest card to get, make sure you review the selection of perks that are being offered.

 Cash Back